jacques172/twitter-like/README.md

 # Network
-Designed a Twitter-like social network website for making posts and following users with the ability of liking and unliking posts
+A Twitter-like social network website for making posts and following users with the ability of liking and unliking posts